Categories

 The evergreen Magnolia grandiflora looks supremely happy in the heat, but it’s a whopping great thing – there is a dwarf version ‘Little Gem’ that would be more manageable in a smaller garden

-Olive trees – these are becoming more of a common site planted in the ground in Southern England – they may lose their leaves in a late winter beast from the east, but seem to recover.
-Even in a pot they seem to exist happily on very little water
+Olive trees – these are becoming more of a common sight planted in the ground in Southern England – they may lose their leaves in a late winter blast of cold, but seem to recover.
+Even in a pot they seem to exist happily on very little water.

 Ground cover